cwadge/junk-drawer/README.md

-# Misc.
-Utils
+# Junk Drawer
-A collection of miscellaneous scripts for Linux gaming and system tasks.
-These are low-effort and largely unpolished scripts, but I found them useful, so you might also.
+A collection of miscellaneous resources for Linux gaming and system tasks.
+These are low-effort and largely unpolished, but I found them useful, so you might also.

 ## Scripts
 | Category | Script | Description |